aniruddhas435/SoundCheck/README.md

 ## SoundCheck
 This project is an effort to sample _Taan_ from a given _Raag_.
 Now, the meanings of the words _Taan_ and _Raag_ in the context of this project are given later on.
 Here I will just try to describe the content and aim of this project in a nutshell.
-The content is two-fold.
+The content is two-folds.

 1. A scripting language is defined, using which the user can provide a _Raag_.
-I will talk about what this exactly means.
+I will talk about what this exactly means later on.
 2. Some algorithms have been decided upon to be used for generating _Taan_ for this _Raag_.
 Though these algorithms will have to be improved to improve the performance and basically has to move toward solving the problem, "What capacities enable human beings to generate _Taan_ for a given _Raag_ ?".

 ---